How to accurately measure and record respiration rates

 The rate should be regular with equal pause between each breath.
 The rate can be irregular with disease of the respiratory system.
 Any irregularities should be noted and reported to the medical team.

-When observing the respiratory rate, noting the colour of the patients lips is important.
+When observing the respiratory rate, it is important to note the colour of the patient’s lips.
 They may be cyanosed (blue) or discoloured if the patient has respiratory problems.
 Cyanosis can also be observed in the nail bed, tip of the nose and ear lobes (Woodrow, 2005).

 The respiratory rate is recorded along with other vital observation: pulse, blood pressure and temperature.